 7-Prioritize all your activity list:

-In every home, there are things which often take priority above others
+In every home, there are things that often take priority above others

 In creating your stay at home mom schedule, you must prioritize when everyone must take that afternoon nap.